jwvictor/cubby/README.md

 #### Types for shared blobs

-Currently, the only "special" type for shared blobs is Markdown, where we pass `-T markdown` to the `cubby put` command, as demonstrated in the walkthrough above.
+Currently, the only "special" type for shared blobs is Markdown, which is also the default type for a new blob, as demonstrated in the walkthrough above.
 Blobs with type set to `markdown` will be treated like "blog posts" -- they will be visible both via API and on the web at a generated URL.
-On the web, the Markdown will be properly converted into HTML.
+On the web, the Markdown will be properly converted into HTML and syntax highlighting will be applied to code snippets.

 #### Encryption settings for shared blobs